dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         // There is an open question on whether properties like IsSigned, IsBinary, IsFixedWidth, Base/Radix, and others are beneficial
         // We could expose them for trivial checks or users could be required to check for the corresponding correct interfaces

-        // MinValue and MaxValue are more general purpose than just "numbers", they should probably live on some common base type
-        // Likewise, the concept is a bad fit for types like BigInteger which aren't fixed sized
-        // There may also be concern around the primitive types which already define these names as constants

-        static abstract TSelf MinValue { get; }

-        static abstract TSelf MaxValue { get; }

         static abstract TSelf One { get; }

         static abstract TSelf Zero { get; }